 And who knows – this time next year, a new infographic might show that U.S. paper usage for faxing has decreased to just 2,000 times the height of the Empire State Building!

-Get started with eFax and reduce your paper consumption today!
+Get started with a free trial of eFax and reduce your paper consumption today!